 When a character's purpose is to get sympathy or motivation from the audience which fails because their story or personality is written badly.
 It can be made even worse if they have to learn a lesson.
 Without being at least somewhat invested in the characters, the audience might have passed the point of caring when the character finally comes around.

-It's a cousin trope to Cursed with Awesome — it can be hard to dredge up sad feelings for a character whose life is in every respect more glamorous (or at very least, more interesting) than the audience members'.
+Just like with Cursed with Awesome, it can be hard to dredge up sad feelings for a character whose life is in every respect more glamorous (or at very least, more interesting) than the audience members'.
 True unintentional unsympathy is generally reserved for unpopular traits such as being overweight or being a nerd, both of which tend to be grossly exaggerated on television (see Hollywood Pudgy and Hollywood Nerd) and usually have nothing to do with anyone who might have such problems.

 Sometimes these are humorous things in a character's past dredged up to embarrass them.
 This is supposed to make the character more human without affecting their present "perfection."

 This can also go for villains, and here it's an especially easy trap to fall into: sometimes one is meant to be more complex or morally gray, but their Freudian Excuse just doesn't cover the acts they go on to commit.
 Yeah, we're sorry your little sister died in that building the superhero battle knocked over, but that doesn't give you a free pass for trying to blow up the hero's entire planet.
-Note in this case that the "unintentionally" is an important part of this trope: if the excuse the villain makes is flimsy on purpose, it's likely not this trope.
+Note in this case that the "unintentionally" is an important part here: if the excuse the villain makes is flimsy on purpose, they are not unintentionally unsympathetic.

 However it's important to note that there are varying degrees of this.
 For example in one scenario the audience may not sympathize with a character in a particular scene but they can still be overall sympathetic.
 Whereas in another situation it's impossible to sympathize with the character at any point.